 Other color cards

 Color cards are typically available for other thread lines, as well, including Kreinik, Valdani, and more.
 DMC also makes a color card for their tapestry wool, as does Appleton Wool.
 It is worth collecting color cards for the threads you use most.

-At Stitched Modern, we stock both the real thread and printed versions of the DMC color card.
-You can find them in the Stitched Modern shop.
+At Stitched Modern, we stock the real thread version of the DMC color card.
+You can find it in the Stitched Modern shop.